PedroSatorreMulet/PedroSatorreMulet/README.md

 - 👋 Hi, I’m @PedroSatorreMulet, a Spanish MSc.
-Data Science student at Universität Potsdam (Germany).
+Data Science student at Universität Potsdam (Germany), instructed in collaboration with the Hasso Plattner Institut (HPI).

 - 👀 I’m interested in learning further and gaining experience in Data Science and Data Analytics.
 I'm particularly interested in Business- and Sports-Analytics.